 Enterotoxemia is an overeating disease.
 Eating foods that are too rich causes an overgrowth of bacteria.
 This can often happen in bottle babies that suckle too fast.
 To avoid enterotoxemia, gradually change the diet.
 Don’t feed too much lush grass or hay, don’t feed grain at all or very little, and make sure your grain bins are locked away to prevent a break in from your goats.
 Tetanus is a disease that is not only on rusty nails, it also lives in the soil, and with a goat’s nose in the soil frequently, you can guess how this disease is contracted.
-Instead of vaccinating, we keep the Tetanus anti-toxin on hand, which can instantly reverse the tetanus disease.
-(We’ve never had to use it — but it gives us good peace of mind to have here on the farm).
+If you choose not to vaccinate, you can keep the Tetanus anti-toxin on hand, which can instantly reverse the tetanus disease.

 Pneumonia can happen if the weather changes too fast, before the lungs can adapt.
 More specifically, this happens when the weather changes from hot to cold overnight.
 This is more commonly seen in sheep than goats, but there still is a risk with goats.
 If you live in an area where rapid weather changes happen, you might want to consider this.
 We had one sheep die from pneumonia on a night where the temperature dropped drastically.
 Of all our sheep, he was the most coddled from birth — after his mom rejected him, then needing to be nursed back from an infection.
 He just never was quite as healthy as the others.
 (You can buy the vaccine here.)